sighupio/fury-kubernetes-logging/README.md

 ### Reporting Issues

-In case you experience any problem with the module, please [open a new issue](https://github.com/sighupio/fury-kubernetes-logging/issues/new/choose).
+In case you experience any problems with the module, please [open a new issue](https://github.com/sighupio/fury-kubernetes-logging/issues/new/choose).

 ## License